PaulOfford/mbserver/README.md

 Your station is now ready to accept calls for microblog posts.

+If a JS8Call user does not interact with the program via the keyboard for a period of time, an idle timer pops and the user gets a dialog box warning "You have been idle for more than 60 minutes".
+Unless you respond to the dialog box, JS8Call stops transmitting, including the sending of messages pushed through its API.
+This timeout is controlled by File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after: The default value is 60 minutes of inactivity.
+The maximum value is 1440 minutes or 24 hours.
+To run the server for prolonged periods you should diable this timer on the server machine.

+In JS8Call, go to File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after: Click and hold the down arrow scroll icon until the value shows as Disabled.

 ## Running the server
 You don't need to stop the server to add a new post to the posts directory; the server will check the list of posts on each request and update the latest post information in the next @MB announcement.

 **Important:** The Outgoing Message area in the server JS8Call **must not be** in the DIRECTED MESSAGE mode.
 If it is, all messages, including @MB announcements, will be prefixed with the callsign of whichever station you have selected.

-**Draft text (subject to confirmation):** If a JS8Call user does not interact with the program via the keyboard for a period of time, an idle timer pops and the user gets a dialog box warning "You have been idle for more than 60 minutes".
-Unless you respond to the dialog box, JS8Call stops transmitting, including the sending of messages pushed through its API.
-I believe this timeout is controlled by File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after: The default value is 60 minutes of inactivity.
-The maximum value is 1440 minutes or 24 hours.
-Obviously, this could be a limiting factor in locations where unattended operation is permissible.

 PS: My programming skills are self-taught and so don't be surprised if my coding standard are poor :-)